 - Principal and interest: This is the basic payment to satisfy the loan.

-- Mortgage insurance: Depending on your loan type and down payment amount, this may not be required.
+- Mortgage insurance: Depending on your loan type and down payment amount, you may not need mortgage insurance.
 Read on to learn more about mortgage insurance and how much it can cost.

-- Property taxes: Your county assessor’s office will determine your property tax amount based on a percentage.
+- Property taxes: Your county assessor’s office will determine the percentage you’ll pay in property taxes.
 Take that percentage and divide it by 12 to get the monthly amount.

-- Homeowners insurance: This is always required when you finance a home, and it’s also smart to have it.
+- Homeowners insurance: You’ll need it to finance a home, and it’s a smart way to be ready for potential crises.

-Depending on your budget and goals, you can generally choose between a 15-, 20-, or 30-year mortgage.
-The shorter the repayment period, the higher the monthly payment.
+Depending on your budget and goals, you can generally choose a 15-, 20-, or 30-year mortgage.
+The shorter the repayment period, the higher your monthly payment.
+But the longer you take to pay off your loan, the more money you’ll end up paying in interest overall.

 “I try to encourage first-time homebuyers to consider a 30-year mortgage,” says Michael Dinich, a financial advisor, “because payments will be much lower.
 It seems like no matter how much you research or plan ahead, something unexpected will pop up.”

-Having a lower monthly payment can give you the flexibility to pay more if you can afford it, or save more for big repairs and maintenance costs.
+Having a lower monthly payment can give you the flexibility to pay more if you can afford it.
+You can also save extra cash on the side for any big repairs and maintenance costs.
 As you tally up these costs, it’s important to know whether you can afford your dream home.

-Here are some rules of thumb to guide you.
+Here are some rules of thumb to help you design the perfect mortgage for your circumstances.

 Mortgage rules of thumb

-Your total housing expenses should be no less than 28% of your gross monthly income.
-This includes things like mortgage insurance and property taxes.
-So, if you earn $4,000 per month before taxes, the maximum amount you should pay toward your total mortgage payment plus escrow is $1,120.
+According to this rule, your total housing expenses (including mortgage insurance and property taxes) should be no less than 28% of your gross monthly income.
+So, if you earn $4,000 per month before taxes, the maximum you should pay each month is $1,120.

-Note, however, that in some cases, a lender may be willing to offer you a loan if your debt-to-income ratio is as high as 43%.
+And be wary about juggling too many debts.
+Lenders may refuse to offer you a loan if your debt-to-income ratio is as high as 43%.

 Calculating the home value

-Once you know how much payment you can afford, you can use current market interest rates to get a ballpark figure of how much of a home you can afford.
+Once you know how much you can afford to pay each month, you can use market interest rates to approximate how much you can spend on a home.

-For example, let’s say your total monthly mortgage payment can be $1,120 and the market rate is around 4.5%.
+For example, let’s say your total monthly mortgage payment caps out at $1,120, and the market rate is around 4.5%.
 If you get a 30-year mortgage, you can expect to qualify for a mortgage worth roughly $221,000.

 If you have $20,000 saved for a down payment, that means you can get a home worth closer to $241,000.
 Just remember to keep closing costs in mind as you do these calculations.